 - Weekly Reports are due by the end of the day (11:59 p.m.), every Monday, throughout the duration of the internship.
-Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports, even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via Blackboard) to the University Supervisor for approval. - Mid-point Evaluation must be filled out by the Site Supervisor, discussed with the student and submitted through Blackboard after 200 hours have been completed. - Students must contact their University Supervisor to set up a mandatory site visit/conference call with them and their Site Supervisor, after 200 hours have been completed and the Mid-point Evaluation has been submitted. - ALL students must turn in their Portfolios and Final Presentation with Voice Over by Tuesday, May 4, 2021. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluations, and are responsible for submitting them to their University Supervisors through Blackboard no later than Tuesday, May 4, 2021; and must also ensure the evaluations have been signed and dated by both the students and their site supervisors.
-This is a Performance-Based Assessment.
+Weekly reports must be submitted through Blackboard. - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports, even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via Blackboard) to the University Supervisor for approval. - Mid-point Evaluation must be filled out by the Site Supervisor, discussed with the student and submitted through Blackboard after 200 hours have been completed. - Students must contact their University Supervisor to set up a mandatory site visit with them and their Site Supervisor, after 200 hours have been completed and the Midpoint Evaluation has been submitted.
+Alternative arrangements will be made for students who are out of the area or who are virtual. - ALL students must turn in their Portfolios by Tuesday, August 3rd, 2021. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluation, through the VIA assessment link no later than Tuesday, August 3rd 2021; This is a Performance-Based Assessment.